Classical guitar: Classical and romantic

 Hector Berlioz studied the guitar as a teenager; Franz Schubert owned at least two and wrote for the instrument; and Ludwig van Beethoven, after hearing Giuliani play, commented the instrument was "a miniature orchestra in itself".
 Niccolò Paganini was also a guitar virtuoso and composer.
 He once wrote: "I love the guitar for its harmony; it is my constant companion in all my travels".
 He also said, on another occasion: "I do not like this instrument, but regard it simply as a way of helping me to think."

 Francisco Tárrega

 The guitarist and composer Francisco Tárrega (November 21, 1852 – December 15, 1909) was one of the great guitar virtuosos and teachers and is considered the father of modern classical guitar playing.
 As a professor of guitar at the conservatories of Madrid and Barcelona, he defined many elements of the modern classical technique and elevated the importance of the guitar in the classical music tradition.
+Tárrega popularised the guitars of Antonio de Torres Jurado and extended the repertoire with numerous transcriptions, notably of Bach's lute works.
+Tárrega played with nails until the age of fifty, when he cut his nails to produce a softer sound (biographer Domingo Prat has argued that he may have had a medical condition that weakened his nails, though his student Emilio Pujol insists it was a conscious tonal choice).
+Tarrega suffered a stroke three years before his death that left his right hand partially paralysed.